AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-42/acsd-48910-bundle-product-assigned-to-multiple-sources-out-of-stock.md

 ---
 title: "ACSD-48910: Bundled product assigned multiple sources go out of stock after invoice and shipping"
 description: Apply the ACSD-48910 patch to fix the Adobe Commerce issue where the bundled product assigned to multiple sources goes out-of-stock after an order is invoiced and shipped, even if it still has a non-zero quantity.
-feature: CMS, Personalization
+feature: Products
 role: Admin, Developer
 ---
 # ACSD-48910: Bundled product assigned multiple sources go out of stock after invoice and shipping

-The ASCD-48910 patch fixes the issue where the bundled product assigned to multiple sources goes out of stock after an order is invoiced and shipped, even if it still has a non-zero quantity.
+The ACSD-48910 patch fixes the issue where the bundled product assigned to multiple sources goes out of stock after an order is invoiced and shipped, even if it still has a non-zero quantity.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.42 is installed.
-The patch ID is ASCD-48910.
+The patch ID is ACSD-48910.
 Please note that the issue was fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions